Chesapeake Clean Water Blueprint

 Milestone Progress Reports

 All of the Bay states agreed to implement 60 percent of their Bay cleanup plans by 2017 and 100 percent by 2025.
-To track progress, Virginia and the other states agreed to establish interim, two-year cleanup goals called milestones, and to publicly report progress toward achieving them beginning in 2011.
+To track progress, New York and the other states agreed to establish interim, two-year cleanup goals called milestones, and to publicly report progress toward achieving them beginning in 2011.
 The two-year milestones and progress reports are a critical tool to hold the states publicly accountable.

 New York's Final Phase II WIP was delivered to EPA January 7, 2013.